Aliases for TACR2 Gene

 Previous HGNC Symbols for TACR2 Gene

 Previous GeneCards Identifiers for TACR2 Gene

 This gene belongs to a family of genes that function as receptors for tachykinins.
 Receptor affinities are specified by variations in the 5'-end of the sequence.
 The receptors belonging to this family are characterized by interactions with G proteins and 7 hydrophobic transmembrane regions.
 This gene encodes the receptor for the tachykinin neuropeptide substance K, also referred to as neurokinin A. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TACR2 Gene

 TACR2 (Tachykinin Receptor 2) is a Protein Coding gene.
 Diseases associated with TACR2 include Retinitis Pigmentosa 68 and Asthma.
-Among its related pathways are Peptide ligand-binding receptors and RET signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and substance K receptor activity.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and substance K receptor activity.
 An important paralog of this gene is TACR3.

 UniProtKB/Swiss-Prot for TACR2 Gene

 This is a receptor for the tachykinin neuropeptide substance K (neurokinin A).
 It is associated with G proteins that activate a phosphatidylinositol-calcium second messenger system.
 The rank order of affinity of this receptor to tachykinins is: substance K > neuromedin-K > substance P.

 The neurokinin 2 (NK2) receptor is a member of the tachykinin family of G-protein-coupled receptors which also includes NK1 and NK3 receptors.
 The NK2 receptor is predominantly expressed in the periphery (including inflammatory cells and bronchial smooth muscle).